The Vermont Statutes Online

 (d) During the absence or inability of the vice chair to render or perform his or her duties or exercise his or her powers, the board shall elect from among its membership an acting vice chair who shall have the powers and be subject to all the responsibilities hereby given or imposed upon the vice chair.

-The clerk of the district shall be appointed by the board, and shall serve at its pleasure.
+The clerk of the district shall be appointed by the board and shall serve at its pleasure.
 The clerk is not required to be a member of the governing board.
 The clerk shall have the exclusive charge and custody of the records of the district and the seal of the district.
-The clerk shall record all votes and proceedings of the district, including district and board meetings, and shall prepare and cause to be posted and published all warnings of meetings of such meetings.
+The clerk shall record all votes and proceedings of the district, including district and board meetings, and shall prepare and cause to be posted and published all warnings of meetings.
 Following approval by the board, the clerk shall cause the annual report to be distributed to the legislative bodies of the district members.
-The clerk shall prepare and distribute any other reports required by State law and resolutions or regulations of the board.
+The clerk shall prepare and distribute any other reports required by State law and resolutions or rules of the board.
 The clerk shall perform all duties and functions incident to the office of secretary or clerk of a body corporate.
 (Added 2015, No. 41, § 20, eff.
-June 1, 2015.)
+June 1, 2015; amended 2023, No. 85 (Adj.
+Sess.), § 438, eff.
+July 1, 2024.)

-The treasurer of the district shall be appointed by the board, and shall serve at its pleasure.
+The treasurer of the district shall be appointed by the board and shall serve at its pleasure.
 The treasurer shall not be a member of the governing board.
 The treasurer shall have the exclusive charge and custody of the funds of the district and shall be the disbursing officer of the district.
-When authorized by the board, the treasurer may sign, make, or endorse in the name of the district all checks and orders for the payment of money and pay out and disburse the same and receipt therefor.
+When authorized by the board, the treasurer may sign, make, or endorse in the name of the district all checks and orders for the payment of money and pay out and disburse the same and receipt.
 The treasurer shall keep a record of every obligation issued and contract entered into by the district and of every payment thereon.
 The treasurer shall keep correct books of account of all the business and transactions of the district and such other books and accounts as the board may require.
 The treasurer shall render a statement of the condition of the finances of the district at each regular meeting of the board and at such other times as shall be required of the treasurer.
 The treasurer shall prepare the annual financial statement and the budget of the district for distribution, upon approval of the board, to the legislative bodies of district members.
 The treasurer shall do and perform all of the duties appertaining to the office of treasurer of a body politic and corporate.
+The treasurer may delegate authority to perform any or all of the duties described in this section, provided such delegation is approved by the board or authorized in the district’s bylaws, and further provided the treasurer retains accountability and oversight authority for any such delegations.
 Upon removal or the treasurer’s termination from office by virtue of removal or resignation, the treasurer shall immediately pay over to the successor all of the funds belonging to the district and at the same time deliver to the successor all official books and papers.
 (Added 2015, No. 41, § 20, eff.
-June 1, 2015.)
+June 1, 2015; amended 2023, No. 85 (Adj.
+Sess.), § 439, eff.
+July 1, 2024; 2023, No. 99 (Adj.
+Sess.), § 4, eff.
+May 6, 2024.)

 Once the district becomes operational, the board shall cause an audit of the financial condition of the district to be performed annually by an independent professional accounting firm.
 (Added 2015, No. 41, § 20, eff.
 June 1, 2015.)